|Black-faced Antbird Myrmoborus myotherinus

 Brazilian name: formigueiro-de-cara-preta

 The Black-faced Antbird is found in the Amazon Basin except to the north and east of the rio Negro and rio Amazon.
+See the distribution map at xeno-canto.
 It prefers more mature forest than the White-browed Antbird (Myrmoborus leucophrys) where it forages on or near the ground in pairs or small family groups.